 Most states start with the federal definition of corporate income to calculate tax.
 However, since most corporations are located in multiple states, each state must determine what portion of that company's income is taxable in their state.

 How Much Do Corporate Income Tax Rates Differ Across States?

 In 2016, corporate income tax rates were between 4 percent in Kansas and North Carolina and 12 percent in Iowa.
 Just five states and D.C. had rates above 9 percent.
 Nevada, South Dakota, Washington, and Wyoming didn't have any corporate income taxes, while Ohio and Texas taxed corporate gross receipts instead of income.

 If you need help with State Taxes for Corporations, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.